The documentation you are viewing is for an older version of this component.

 Accept: application/json

-This request indicates the client wants application/json in return.
-Now the server, through the config file will try to validate if that representation can be returned, basically if application/json is presented in the Accept key.
+The server will use the config file to see if that format can be returned, basically if application/json is present in the Accept key.

 POST /admin/1 HTTP/1.1